 - Other popular options: luxury kitchen (46%), solid hardwood/stone flooring (45%), and finished basement (41%)

 Finally, Millennial Luxury Home Buyers expect their agents to be as tech-savvy as they are.
 Luxury agents who are not will be left behind.
 It’s a new world, and top luxury listing agents know luxury buyers expect nothing less.
-The agent that knows what the new luxury buyer wants, how and where to advertise to them, as well as reacts quickly to their needs, will have the upper hand in the current market.
+The agent that knows what the new luxury buyer wants, how to advertise to them, and can react quickly to their needs, will provide the top level of service in the current market.